kimmyeongjune/Aicity2024_track5/README.md

 # Aicity2024_track5
 we participate Aicity_2025 track5 India motorcycle helmet(w/wo) detection
+And, i write some report relevant for this task of my lecture report

 if you wanst some pth file about temporal_roi_align at aicity2024_track5_dataset